 Morinaga Angel Pie: Japan’s First “Choco Pie” Snack Cake

-You may know about Lotte Choco Pie, but have you ever heard of another famous Japanese chocolate pie, Morinaga’s “Angel Pie (エンゼルパイ)”?
+You may know about Lotte Choco Pie, but have you ever heard of the Japanese chocolate pie Morinaga Angel Pie?

 Morinaga Angel Pie

-The Difference: Morinaga Angel Pie vs Lotte Choco Pie
+Morinaga Angel Pie vs. Lotte Choco Pie

 Morinaga Angel Pie